-If you love the coupling of a tender cut of meat and a rich sauce, this is the dish for you!
-The flavor is a combination of juicy, pan seared veal, and soft mushrooms sealed together with cream of mushroom inspired gravy.
+Veal Medallions in Creamy Mushroom Sauce: if you love the coupling of a tender cut of meat and a rich sauce, this is the dish for you!
+The flavor is a combination of juicy, pan-seared veal, and soft mushrooms sealed together with the cream of mushroom inspired gravy.
 Let’s do this!

 I’ll tell you a secret.
 I have years of cooking experience, but I don’t cook well under pressure.
 Bottom line, I used to stress out every time my husband and I had someone over for dinner.